Updated for 2021!

 Fissler 10.6 Qt Pressure Cooker (about $250)

 Ease of Use: Calphalon 6-Qt Stainless Steel Pressure Cooker.
 This gets high marks for ease of use and comes from a reputable manufacturer.
 However, it was hard to find detailed information about it (even in the user manual).
-About $120 (no extras included).

 Bargain Basement Model: Presto 6-Qt.
 Stainless Pressure Cooker.
 At around $40, this is the cheapest stainless pressure cooker on the market.
-And, Presto is the original name in pressure cookers, so the quality is decent.
+And, Presto is the original name in pressure cookers, so the quality is good.
 For an absolutely no-frills, no-extras-included model, this is a great option.

 The Cuckoo ICook Q5 Premium 8-in-1 Multi Pressure Cooker might seem like an unusual choice for the overall best electric pressure cooker.
 It's goofy looking.
 It's a brand largely unknown in the US.
 And it's only 5 quarts (although there are larger sizes, though not all available on Amazon or in the US--see the Cuckoo website for more info).

 But the thing is, it's got so many cool, innovative features that other cookers just don't have.
-When you get done reading about electric multicookers, you, too, will understand what makes the Cuckoo so special.

 People think China is taking over the world, but South Korea is no slouch, either, what with their Kias and Hyundais regularly receiving top marks in the car industry.
 Cuckoo is a South Korean electronics company that's been in business for about 40 years.
 They make several small kitchen appliances and are best known for their super high-quality pressure rice cookers.
 They make a line of multicookers now, too, with the 5-quart model (reviewed here) the most popular one in the US.
 They are one of the most innovative and top-quality brands in the market (even if most Americans have never heard of them).

-The features of the Cuckoo surpass those of the most popular multicooker, the InstantPot IP60, by a mile.
+The features of the Cuckoo surpass those of the world's most popular multicooker, the InstantPot IP60, by a mile.

 How about a removable inner lid?
 (Just toss it in the dishwasher.)

 Not enough?
-Okay; how about being self-cleaning with its own steam??
+Okay; how about being self-cleaning with its own steam?
 Or how about a drainage system that prevents bacteria buildup around the gasket?
 Or how about automatic steam release (which varies according to the setting it's on)?

 And yes: it has a yogurt maker!